·

 bash

-1npx create-react-app amplify-react-graphql-demo
+npx create-react-app amplify-react-graphql-demo cd amplify-react-graphql-demo

 To start our React app we can run